epfml/disco/docs/CONTRIBUTING.md

 ### 1. Creating a new branch

-Once you start working on a feature, create a new branch from the `develop` branch, and use the following convention: `IssueNumber-Key-Word-YourName`.
+Once you start working on a feature, create a new branch from the `main` branch, and use the following convention: `IssueNumber-Key-Word-YourName`.
 So for example, if I am working on issue #202, which is related to fixing a train bug I would call this branch: `202-train-bug-nacho`

 From your local repository:

 ```
-# currently in branch `develop`
+# currently on `main` branch
 git checkout -b 202-train-bug-nacho
 ```